artefactual-labs/AIPscan/INSTALL.md

 ## Conclusion

-If all these steps were successful, you should now have a robust, production ready AIPscan service running at `your.aipscan.server.ip`.
+If these steps completed without errors, you will have a basic AIPscan deployment reachable at `your.aipscan.server.ip`.
+This guide is a starting point, i.e. production readiness requires ongoing monitoring to understand system behaviour, security hardening and performance tuning to improve reliability over time.

 [uv]: (https://docs.astral.sh/uv/getting-started/installation/)
 [Node LTS]: https://nodejs.org/en/download